scala/docs.scala-lang/_overviews/scala3-book/scala-tools.md

 [success] Total time: 1 s
 ````

-With that compiling, let’s create a ScalaTest file to test the `double` method.
+With that compiled, let’s create a ScalaTest file to test the `double` method.

 ### Your first ScalaTest tests

 ScalaTest is very flexible, and there are several different ways to write tests.
 A simple way to get started is to write tests using the ScalaTest `AnyFunSuite`.
-To get started, create a directory named *math* under the *src/test/scala* directory, like this:
+To get started, create a directory named *math* under the *src/test/scala* directory:

 ```sh
 $ mkdir src/test/scala/math